Hidden Figures: When men were men and women were computersWritten by Subby Szterszky

 Overcoming racism and sexism with dignity and perseverance

 Like most historical films, Hidden Figures takes some dramatic liberties with its source material.
 Events are conflated, fictional people added to flesh out the story.
 Nevertheless, it offers a potent snapshot of an ugly social reality from the not-too-distant past.

 Even so, despite the unsavoury backdrop of racism and sexism, Hidden Figures is a remarkably upbeat movie.
-Much of this can be attributed to the three women at the heart of the story.
+Much of this is due to the three women at the heart of the story.
 Confronted with the most egregious displays of bigotry, they carry themselves with dignity, showing genuine affection for each other and zeal for their work.
 Their lives aren’t defined by their social standing, but are rooted in their friendships, families and Christian faith.